haddocking/haddocking.github.io/education/NMRMolmod/index.md

 </a>

 <a class="prompt prompt-question">
 Q17: Does any of the cluster representatives ressemble the reference NMR structure (PDB code: 1GGR) NMR structure?
-If so, what is its cluster rank??
+If so, what is its cluster rank?
 </a>